patelsaheb1219/stripe-example/README.md

 # stripe-example

-It is simple example, which give a information about how to use stripe using react and node js
+It is simple example, which give a information about how to use stripe using react and node js.

 ## Usage